June 20, 1996

 I close my eyes in defeat.

-Is it really possible that I have become so dependent upon the idea of George Weasley living in the periphery of my life that I have truly convinced myself that I might somehow fit in here?
+Is it truly possible that I've become so dependent upon the idea of George Weasley living in the periphery of my life that I've convinced myself I might somehow fit in here?
 That I could somehow miraculously pull this off?
 To the very core of my being, I am nothing less than a laughably unsuitable match for a joke shop.

 I should go.
 I would go, except... it has been so long.